ctbo/ChromaCert/README.md

 * Download and install the latest Python 3 from https://python.org (ChromaCert was developed using Python 3.11 under macOS)
-* `pip3 install matplotlib numpy sympy networkx pyqt5`
+* `pip3 install matplotlib numpy sympy scipy networkx pyqt5`

 ## Running the program